microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/meetingregistrationquestion-post.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Create a [custom registration question](../resources/meetingRegistrationQuestion.md) associated with a [meetingRegistration](../resources/meetingRegistration.md) object.
+Create a [custom registration question](../resources/meetingRegistrationQuestion.md) associated with a [meetingRegistration](../resources/meetingRegistration.md) object on behalf of the organizer.

 > [!TIP]
 > You can create custom registration questions when you create a meeting registration.
 For details, see [Create meetingRegistration](meetingRegistration-post.md).